kabisa/theguild.nl/drafts/building-github-pull-requests-with-jenkins-pipelines.md

 # Building Github Pull Requests with Jenkins Pipelines

-We've written about building Github Pull Requests using Jenkins [before](/building-github-pull-requests-with-jenkins/), back in 2013.
-Now in 2016 we're still strong Jenkins users here at Kabisa and Jenkins has changed quite a bit in recent years.
+We've written about building Github Pull Requests with Jenkins [back in 2013](/building-github-pull-requests-with-jenkins/).
+Three years later we're still strong Jenkins users here at Kabisa, even though Jenkins changed quite a bit.
 Most notably Jenkins  introduced the notion of [Pipelines](https://jenkins.io/solutions/pipeline/).

 Jenkins Pipelines allow you to describe your entire CI/CD pipeline in code and version it together with your production code.
-Additionally the whole Jenkins Pipelines ecosystem allows for many powerful setups, including [building jobs in Docker containers](https://wiki.jenkins-ci.org/display/JENKINS/CloudBees+Docker+Pipeline+Plugin) and inbuilt support for building Github Pull Requests.
+Additionally the whole Jenkins Pipelines ecosystem allows for many powerful setups, including [building jobs in Docker containers](https://wiki.jenkins-ci.org/display/JENKINS/CloudBees+Docker+Pipeline+Plugin) and built-in support for building Github Pull Requests.

 In this post I'm going to show you how to configure Jenkins 2.0 with Pipelines to setup a complete CI/CD pipeline with builds running in Docker containers for isolation and ease of environment setup.